arangodb/docs/3.9/aql/functions-miscellaneous.md

 should therefore be used only for temporary calculations, e.g. to compare if two documents are the same, or for grouping values in queries.

+Note: the internal implementation of the `HASH` AQL function was changed in ArangoDB 3.9, making the hash values of ArangoDB 3.9 incompatible to the hash values generated by earlier versions.

 ### String-based hashing

 See the following string functions: